Migrating Monolith to Microservice Architecture – the Path

 Marketing component to be flattened.

-By example above, we can go after immediate sub-components of marketing component.
-Common code may also be split and moved into the other components or may have a component of it’s own, same way as we did earlier for shared code of messaging component.
+By example above, we can go after immediate sub-components of the marketing component.
+Common code may also be split and moved into the other components or may have a component of its own, the same way as we did earlier for shared code of the messaging component.

 Marketing component is flat now.